ExCyTIn-Bench: Evaluating LLM agents on Cyber Threat Investigation: ExCyTIn-Bench

 \subsection{Environment Setup}

 To conduct a security investigation, the agent needs to interact with a given database.
 We set up a MYSQL docker environment following ~\cite{yang2023intercode} to execute queries.
 In the environment, the agent can choose to output a query to be executed or submit the answer.
-We set a maximum number of steps to answer one question, so the solving process ends when the agent submits the answer or the maximum number of steps is reached.
-We set the maximum number of entries and the maximum character length that can be returned.
-Only when the returned content exceeds both the max character length and the max number of entries, do we cut the entries to satisfy the max number of entries.
+The solving process ends when the agent submits the answer or a maximum number of steps is reached.
+We set the maximum number of entries and the maximum character length that can be returned to avoid context overflow from queries.

-By default, we employ LLM to evaluate the submitted answers (we use GPT-4o).
 Our evaluation consists of two steps (See Algorithm~\ref{alg:reward-calc}): 1. match the submitted answer $a_{sub}$ with the ground-truth.
 2. If not correct, we check if the submitted answer contains any intermediate step solutions, which shows how much progress the agent makes and useful information it acquires.
 We assign a decayed reward starting from the last step.
 This reward not only checks the final answer but also performs a fine-grained evaluation of the agent's intermediate steps.
 This also evaluates the agent's ability to identify and extract key information (IoCs) from its investigation process.
-Since each step of the solution contains an unambiguous string, deterministic string comparison is allowed.
-Thus, the environment can provide reliable rewards for intermediate steps, which is a source of process supervision that is rarely available in other reasoning tasks such as math or coding~\citep{lightman2023letsverifystepstep}.
-This makes our environment particularly well-suited for future work on training agents with RL.
+For both \texttt{is\_answer\_correct} and \texttt{check\_step}, either deterministic string matching or LLM-as-judge is allowed.
+However, we note that a well written answer template needs to be defined, in order to extract the answers for string matching.
+Thus, the environment can provide reliable rewards for intermediate steps, allowing future work on training agents with RL.